-Request for Big Ideas 2019
+Request for Big Ideas 2020

-Saint Louis University has launched a five-year plan to grow the scale and eminence of our research enterprise, setting SLU on a path to becoming one of the world's leading Jesuit research universities.
+Saint Louis University has launched a five-year plan to grow the scale and eminence of our research enterprise, setting SLU on a path to becoming a preeminent Jesuit research university.
 One element of achieving this ambitious goal is to identify and invest in collaborative programs that can establish SLU as a leading destination for research, training, and innovation in particular topics.
 This Request for Big Ideas launches a process for proposing and selecting University Research Initiatives.
 A multi-year competition will offer increasing levels of investment for projects that demonstrate broad faculty engagement, strong leadership, and compelling research and business plans.
 In this initial stage, SLU faculty are invited to propose planning projects to develop ideas more fully in preparation for competing for larger, multi-year investments.
+Core infrastructure or major instrumentation proposals are acceptable.